 A 7(a) loan provides the bank with a 75 percent government guarantee.
 This incentivizes banks to work with small businesses who may not qualify under conventional lending policies.
 A major advantage of the 7(a) program is that it allows for longer repayment terms and less money down, which preserves cashflow and working capital upfront so that a business owner can maintain operations and expand more freely.

-Autry and Director of Commercial Banking Steve Ingham have worked with several local small businesses in Denver and Colorado Springs to secure 7(a) loans through the SBA.
-Of those, he discussed five of his favorite businesses that he’s worked with over the past two years.
+Steve and his Commercial Lending team have worked with several local small businesses in Denver and Colorado Springs to secure 7(a) loans through the SBA.
+Of those, they discuss five of their favorite businesses that the bank has worked with over the past two years.

 Thriving Local Restaurant Concept